kaustubh138/Face-Recognition-Security-System/README.md

 * make sure no other program is using the camera sensor while running the recognizer.py, in that case it will thorugh an error.

+* The frame rate of video output is really choppy beacuse there is a lot that goes on behind each frame captured from the camera.

 ### Installation

 1. Clone the repo